 Lack of Diversity

-Keeping all cardinal tetras in one tank puts them at risk for illness, as well as genetic deformities like bent spines and curved tails.
+Keeping all cardinal tetras in one tank puts them at risk for illness and genetic deformities like bent spines and curved tails.
 It’s best to mix them up with other fish species.

 Old Age